 February 2021 Recall Number 21S03

 There is an increased risk of a rollover crash due to an incorrect lower control arm that could affect the 2021 Bronco Sport SUV’s handling and control.
-Ford produced these SUVs with the incorrect front lower control arms.
-The recall begins April 5, 2021.
+Ford produced these SUVs with the incorrect front lower control arms, but issued the recall for April 5, 2021.
 Owners may contact Ford customer service at 1-866-436-7332.

 January 2021 Recall Number 21S02

-There may be an increased risk of a collision if the rear drive unit seizes.
+There may be an increased risk of a collision if the rear drive axle unit seizes due to insufficient lubricant.
 This could cause a loss of drive and/or a loss of vehicle control.
 Ford Bronco Sport vehicles.
-An inadequate amount of lubricant in the rear drive unit may cause seizure of the rear drive axle.

 Owners may contact their Ford dealership and have a technician check and replace the the bolts if necessary.